jwadams25/LearningR/basics.md

 The Basics - Introduction
 =========================

-This document will contain tips on the basics of working with R and Rstudio along with a few of the packages that will make your coding life more manageable.
+This document contains tips on the basics of working with R and Rstudio along with a few of the packages that will make your coding life more manageable.

 Load Packages and Libraries
 ---------------------------